FIWARE/ops.Fuel-main-dev/README.md

 pingable host) as the default gateway.
 Alternatively, you can apply  [Patch 138448](https://review.openstack.org/#/c/138448) to disable the requirement to ping the default gateway.
 After applying this patch, you need to enable it with following sequence of steps [6].

-### Horizon issues: Deassociate floating IP button may disappear from Horizon menu
+### Deassociate floating IP button may disappear from Horizon menu

 The Deassociate floating IP button may disappear from the Horizon menu when using Neutron network topologies.
 You can, however, still use the Horizon UI to deassocciate IP addresses: navigate to the Project page,